-Screenrights will not necessarily require a Grant of Probate or Administration in order to update registration and payment details for the estates of Indigenous artists.
-The executor should discuss with the Member Relations Manager how to proceed to arrange for payments to go to the copyright trustee or the beneficiaries.
+Screenrights will not necessarily require a Grant of Letters of Administration in order to update registration and payment details for the estates of Indigenous artists.
+The executor should discuss with the Member Relations Manager how to proceed to arrange for payments to go to the beneficiaries.

-Document J is a letter from the art centre to the collecting societies (other than Copyright Agency) advising them that the artist has passed away and asking them to continue paying royalties into the art centre account.
+Document K is a letter from the art centre to the collecting societies (other than Copyright Agency) advising them that the artist has passed away and asking them to continue paying royalties into the art centre account.

+v.
 Other licensing arrangements: